-- 1. Instantiate the Class PRTimeReporter - (a) PRTimeReporter report1 = new PRTimeReporter(); - 2.
-Set the input benchmark file - (a) File benchmarkFile = new File("benchmark.txt"); - (b) report1.setBenchmarkFile(benchmarkFile); - 3.
-Set the output report File - (a) File reportFile = new File("report.txt"); or - (b) File reportFile = new File("report.html"); - (c) report1.setReportFile(reportFile); - 4.
-Set the following optional parameters: - (a) PrintMedia: Generate report in html or text format (default: both) - i. report1.setPrintMedia(PRTimeReporter.MEDIA_TEXT); or
+1. Instantiate the Class PRTimeReporter

-- ii. report1.setPrintMedia(PRTimeReporter.MEDIA_HTML); - (b) SortOrder: Sort in order of execution or descending order of time taken (default: exec_order) - i. report1.setSortOrder(PRTimeReporter.SORT_TIME_TAKEN); or - ii. report1.setSortOrder(PRTimeReporter.SORT_EXEC_ORDER); - (c) SupressZeroTimeEntries: True/False (default: True).
-Parameter ignored if SortOrder specified is 'SORT_TIME_TAKEN' - i. report1.setSupressZeroTimeEntries(true); - (d) LogicalStart: A string indicating the logical start to be operated upon for generating reports - i. report1.setLogicalStart("InteliusPipelineStart"); - 5.
-Generate the text/html report - (a) report1.executeReport();
+- (a) PRTimeReporter report = new PRTimeReporter(); - 2.
+Set the input benchmark file - (a) File benchmarkFile = new File("benchmark.txt"); - (b) report.setBenchmarkFile(benchmarkFile); - 3.
+Set the output report file - (a) File reportFile = new File("report.txt"); or - (b) File reportFile = new File("report.html"); - (c) report.setReportFile(reportFile); - 4.
+Set the output format: in html or text format (default: MEDIA_HTML) - (a) report.setPrintMedia(PRTimeReporter.MEDIA_TEXT); or - (b) report.setPrintMedia(PRTimeReporter.MEDIA_HTML); - 5.
+Set the sorting order: Sort in order of execution or descending order of time taken (default: EXEC_ORDER) - (a) report.setSortOrder(PRTimeReporter.SORT_TIME_TAKEN); or - (b) report.setSortOrder(PRTimeReporter.SORT_EXEC_ORDER); - 6.
+Set if suppress zero time entries: True/False (default: True).
+Parameter ignored if SortOrder specified is 'SORT_TIME_TAKEN' - (a) report.setSuppressZeroTimeEntries(true); - 7.
+Set the logical start: A string indicating the logical start to be operated upon for generating reports - (a) report.setLogicalStart("InteliusPipelineStart"); - 8.
+Generate the text/html report - (a) report.executeReport();